 If 2020 has taught us anything about the United States, it’s that a large swath of Americans are at their wits end with racism.
 They are finally ready to move past this hostile elephant who’s always sat prominently in and dominated the room.
-To that end, one of the greatest culprits of ensuring the sustainability of racism as a part of the very fabric of this great nation is Corporate America and in 2020 Corporate America was shell-shocked by a reckoning like nothing ever seen before.
+To that end, one of the greatest culprits of ensuring the sustainability of racism as a part of this great nation’s very fabric is Corporate America, and in 2020 Corporate America was shell-shocked by a reckoning like nothing ever seen before.

-Diversity, Equity and Inclusion (DEI) initiatives are now featured on the home pages of many of the leading companies in the world and those of us buried in this work are diligently working to ensure that this work is not just a moment in time but instead a long-lasting transformation of how business is conducted in America and beyond.t into that P&L role at 35 years
+Diversity, Equity, and Inclusion (DEI) initiatives are now featured on the home pages of many of the leading companies in the world.
+Those of us buried in this work are diligently working to ensure that this work is not just a moment in time but instead a long-lasting transformation of how business is conducted in America and beyond into that P&L role at 35 years.

 An article published by the Washington Post revealed that 75% of White Americans have ZERO non-White friends and that the remaining 25% of White Americans have just a single Black friend.
-It’s easy to believe that the talent doesn’t exist when you don’t ever interact with anyone who doesn’t look like you or share your lived experiences.
-So often I hear from corporate leaders the need to make data driven decisions yet they consistently ignore the aforementioned data that exists right in front of them.
+It’s easy to believe that talent doesn’t exist when you don’t ever interact with anyone who doesn’t look like you or share your lived experiences.
+So often, I hear from corporate leaders the need to make data-driven decisions, yet they consistently ignore the aforementioned data that exists right in front of them.
 And it’s empirically researched and published data.

 Your answer will determine your commitment to making long-lasting transformational changes at organizations that lead our world.
 We need leaders to take action, not check off boxes.